user8555/user8555.github.io/_posts/2021-09-23-distributed-logging-apps.md

 ---
 layout: post
-title: Applications of distributed log for transactions
+title: Distributed Redo log applications
+tags: logging
 ---

 ## When to use distributed redo log